Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 “Most people won’t know how to use compute”

-True today, but interfaces are improving rapidly.
-“Vibe coding”—describing what you want in natural language and letting AI build it—is already here.
+Less true every month.
+“Vibe coding”—describing what you want in natural language and letting AI build it—went mainstream in early 2026.
+Non-programmers are shipping working software.
 Within a few years, “using compute” will be as intuitive as “using a smartphone.”

 “This favors the tech-savvy”